brad-cannell/Medstar_klarus/README.md

 Table of Contents
 -----------------

-1. [Dashboard](insert%20rawgit%20link%20here).
-Click on the analysis dashboard link for an overview of all study results in a dashboard format.
+1. [Dashboard](https://rawgit.com/brad-cannell/Medstar_klarus/master/R%20markdown/dashboard.html).
+Click on the dashboard link for an overview of all study results in a dashboard format.

 2. [Study objectives](#objectives)